1.TELUS Corporation

 Cons:

-- Lower 5-year return compared to some peers
+- Lower growth compared to peers

 5.Fortis Inc.